oreporan/color-tabs-vscode/README.md

-## Use Cases
+## Common Use Cases

-If you're working on a monorepo and using vscode, this extension can help you quickly understand if the current file is where you want to be.
+1. Working on a monorepo, this extension can help you quickly understand if the current file is where you want to be.

 For example your repo has both server and client, so this extension will color the client file tabs in one color, and the server file tabs in another.